St Cyprian's, Clarence Gate: Architecture

-The present church was designed by the architect Ninian Comper (1864–1960) in a Perpendicular Gothic style.
+The present church was designed by Ninian Comper (1864–1960) in a Perpendicular Gothic style.
 Commissioned in 1899, it was constructed between 1901 and 1903, the first new church completed to Comper's designs (his previous work comprised restoration and embellishment of existing buildings).

 St Cyprian's is of red brick with stone dressings and has a nave with clerestory and two aisles.
 There is no tower, but a small bellcote on Chagford Street.
 The architect's model for the design was the 'wool churches' of East Anglia, as championed at the time as a model for Anglo-Catholics by the Alcuin Club.
 It features large Perpendicular windows but the stained glass, also designed by Comper, is confined to the east end.
 The nave is modelled on the parish church of Attleborough in Norfolk.

 St Cyprian's was designed to reflect Comper's emphasis on the Eucharist and the influence on him of the Oxford Movement; he said his church was to resemble "a lantern, and the altar is the flame within it".
 Therefore, the interior features unadorned whitened walls in the nave, to emphasise the contrasting richness of painted and gilded furnishings in the sanctuary.
 The sanctuary fittings include a delicate carved and painted rood screen and parclose screens around an 'English Altar' i.e. altar surrounded on three sides by hangings and a painted dossal, riddel posts with angels and a painted and gilded reredos; this was the kind of altar that the Alcuin Club favoured and Comper used in his early churches.
 At St Cyprian's the altar is set beneath a tester placed high up in the roof.
 Above the rood screen is a suspended rood.

 The timber roof features combined hammer beam – tie-beam trusses with panelled tracery spandrels.
 Comper's stated aim was "to fulfil the ideal of the English Parish Church ... in the last manner of English Architecture".
-A stone font with gilded classical font cover dating from the 1930s greets the visitor at the West end, and demonstrates Comper's enjoyment, later in his career, of mixing classical and gothic features, a design strategy he called 'Unity by Inclusion.'
+A stone font with gilded classical font cover dating from the 1930s greets the visitor at the West end, and demonstrates Comper's enjoyment, later in his career, of putting classical beside gothic features, a design strategy he called 'Unity by Inclusion.'

 Iconography

-In line with the deliberate emphasis on a plain nave leading to a richly embellished sanctuary, the iconography of the sanctuary is meticulously considered.
-The fact that it was closely supervised throughout by the same architect, working with a limited number of his preferred and trusted artisans and craftsman enabled a coherent scheme, in spite of the fact that its completion continued in stages over five decades.
+In line with the deliberate emphasis on a plain nave leading to a richly embellished sanctuary, the iconography of the sanctuary is carefully considered.
+The fact that it was closely supervised throughout by the same architect, working with his preferred and trusted artisans and craftsman enabled a coherent scheme, in spite of the fact that its completion continued over five decades.

-Screens

 The three screens separating the nave and aisles from the sanctuary and chapels are embellished in the lower stage arcade with fine paintings, mostly of saints, the subjects named below each painting.